 Freelancing is stressful, particularly when you have so many different clients to serve.
 To stay stress-free, take regular breaks and spend your lunch break away from your desk.
 Get out in the fresh air and go for a walk, if you can.
 Take lots of deep breaths and stretch those legs.
 After work, respect your downtime by switching off and relaxing.

 Hit the delete button without any guilt

 When you run your own business, you'll get a lot of emails.
 Emails from graduates, sending their CVs.
 Emails from people asking you how you set up your own company.
 Emails from people just telling you about their own business.
-This is where the 'delete' button becomes very helpful.
+It's where the 'delete' button becomes very helpful.
 Have no guilt whatsoever in deleting time-wasting correspondence.
-Life is too short and you won't regret not replying to these people when you're sat on your deathbed.
+Life is too short, and you won't regret not replying to these people when you're sat on your deathbed.

 Don't let bad experiences affect you

 Anyone who has been in business long enough will know that it can be a dog-eat-dog world.
 Yes, people really will try and steal your clients.
 Yes, people will say negative things about you to others.
 Yes, people will try to take advantage.
 No matter who you come across, no matter what happens to you – don't allow yourself to become bitter or cynical.
 Keep upbeat, positive and expect the best of everyone.
 Just tread carefully and only trust on merit.

 Everyone needs a break.
 But when you freelance, it can seem impossible to go on holiday when you've got clients to serve.
 My advice is to give clients plenty of notice before you go away.
 And if you're worried about not earning money while you're abroad, consider bringing in another freelancer to provide support.
 Just make sure you mark-up their costs, so you make some extra cash.

 But if you really can't stop working?
 Get the technology in place to continue servicing your client, no matter where you are in the world.